catseye/SixtyPical/README.markdown

 ends by `jsr`ing another routine, it reserves the right to do a tail-call or even a fallthrough.

-There are also _with_ instructions, which are associated with an opcode that has a natural symmetrical opcode (e.g. `pha`, `sei`).
+There are also _with_ instructions, which are associated with three opcodes that have natural symmetrical opcodes: `pha`, `php`, and `sei`.
 These instructions take a block.
 The natural symmetrical opcode is inserted at the end of the block.

 TODO
 ----

 *   Initial values for reserved, incl. tables
-*   give length for tables, must be there for reserved
+*   give length for tables, must be there for reserved, if no init val
 *   Character tables ("strings" to everybody else)
 *   Work out the analyses again and document them
-*   Addressing modes; rename instructions to match
+*   Addressing modes — indexed mode on more instructions
 *   `jsr (vector)`
 *   `jmp routine`
 *   insist on EOL after each instruction.  need spacesWOEOL production